ankitbioinfo/nico_tutorial/README.md

 If you use NiCo in your research, please cite it as follows:

 * Ankit Agrawal, Stefan Thomann, Sukanya Basu, Dominic Grün.
-NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis. _**Submitted**_, 2024
+NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis. _**Accepted in Nature Communications**_, 2024
   [bioRxiv link](https://doi.org/10.1101/2024.09.08.611848)

 ## Contact